Focus on the task

 Formatting names of UI elements

-When referring to any UI element by name, put its name in boldface, using the
+When referring to any UI element by name, put its name in bold, using the

 <b> element in HTML or

-Don't make an official feature name or product name bold, except when it directly refers to an element in the UI that uses the name (such as a window title or button name).
+Don't make an official feature name or product name bold, except when it directly refers to an element in the page that uses the name (such as a window title or button name).

-In most cases, follow the capitalization as it appears in the UI.
-However, if the UI is inconsistent or the label is all uppercase, use title case.
+In most cases, follow the capitalization as it appears in the page.
+However, if labels are inconsistent or they're all uppercase, use sentence case.

 Not recommended: In the New Project window, select "New Activity", and then click the "Next" button.